-HEMODYNAMICS -MASTERS VALVE: CONSISTENTLY LOW GRADIENTS ACROSS A WIDE RANGE OF SIZES
+HEMODYNAMICS-MASTERS VALVE: CONSISTENTLY LOW GRADIENTS ACROSS A WIDE RANGE OF SIZES

-Masters Series valves have been studied in the mitral position for decades and consistently delivers low gradients across sizes to optimize care based on the patient anatomy (see Figure 3).
+The Masters Series has been studied in the mitral position for decades and consistently delivers low gradients across sizes to optimize care based on the patient anatomy (see Figure 3).

-Additional in vitro testing of Masters Series and On-X[‡] valves by Evin et al. in 2017, demonstrated lower gradients and larger EOAs with Masters valves than comparably sized On-X[‡] devices.10 For example, in the 29 mm label size, a Masters valve delivered a mean transvalvular pressure gradient of 0.9 ± 0.1 mmHg with an EOA of 3.22 ± 0.32 cm2, compared to On-X[‡] size 27-29/31-33 mm with 1.3 ± 0.1 mmHg and 2.53 ± 0.34 cm2.
+Additional in vitro testing of Master Series and On-X[‡] valves by Evin et al. in 2017, demonstrated lower gradients and larger EOAs with Masters valves than comparably sized On-X[‡] devices.10 For example, in the 29 mm label size, Masters valve delivered a mean transvalvular pressure gradient of 0.9 ± 0.1 mmHg with an EOA of 3.22 ± 0.32 cm2, compared to On-X[‡] size 27-29/31-33 with 1.3 ± 0.1 mmHg and 2.53 ± 0.34 cm2.